alexfacehead/EasyGPT-3.5/README.md

 This has been tested with about a sample size of 20, and I'd love to hear feedback!

+## Use cases
+- Generate a prompt or answer that can then be used with ChatGPT for excellent results, thereby saving money
+- Extract content and ideas that only take one single sentence
+- Save money but get quality results

 ## Usage on Ubuntu or WSL

 0. Setup a venv.
 If you do not know how to do this, skip to the bottom.

 1. Run `pip install -r requirements.txt`

-2. Execute `export OPENAI_API_KEY=your_actual_key_here` in a session (or set the value of `OPENAI_API_KEY` in the `.env.template` file and rename it to `.env`)
+2. Set the value of `OPENAI_API_KEY` in the `.env.template` file and rename it to `.env`
+ - This will be fixed soon so that you may export or use flags.

 3. Run the script without any arguments to generate a new system message:

-`python system-msg-maker.py`
+`python EasyGPT-3.5.py`

 ## Usage on macOS

 1. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` if you have both Python 2 and Python 3 installed.

-2. Execute `export OPENAI_API_KEY=your_actual_key_here` in a terminal session (or set the value of `OPENAI_API_KEY` in the `.env.template` file and rename it to `.env`)
+2. Set the value of `OPENAI_API_KEY` in the `.env.template` file and rename it to `.env`

-3. Run the script without any arguments to generate a new system message:
+3. Run the script without any arguments to generate a new System Message, iteratively, slowly, but CHEAPLY, and receive an answer almost on-par with ChatGPT 4.

-`python system-msg-maker.py` or `python3 system-msg-maker.py` if you have both Python 2 and Python 3 installed.
+`python EasyGPT-3,5` or `python3 EasyGPT-3,5` if you have both Python 2 and Python 3 installed.

+You may need to use python3, it depends on your speciifc setup.

-This will prompt you for user input for context generation, then it will generate and print the final system message.
+**This will prompt you for user input for context generation**, then it will generate and print the final System Message **and answer**.
 The final system message will be printed, but not saved, to a directory.
+Work in progress.

 Logging is soon to come, but the information and answers output are invaluable.

 Simple fixes to this will be introduced soon.

 # TO DO IN ORDER OF PRIORITY
 - Internet connectivity